Chapter Twenty: Emergence

 "One more than I thought I would."

-Across the table, Aisha flipped her own card.
+Across the table, Aisha turned her own identity card over.
 GHOST.

 "I demand a trophy," Ben said.